Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 The Icelandic Symphony Orchestra on the stage in the magnificent Eldborg auditorium in the Harpa Conference and Concert Hall in Reykjavik.

-The Mulinn jazz club – performs most Wednesday evenings in winter.
+The Mulinn jazz club performs regularly on Wednesday evenings in winter.
 It’s a great ending to a fun day sightseeing to enjoy their performance and a drink.

 Harpa is a bustling place.